galopago/misistemita/d-electronics/d03/README.md

 # Configuration

-For Pull-Up resistor on the push button connect V+ to Y terminal and GND to X. Output of the switch is terminal S
+* For Pull-Up resistor on the push button connect V+ to Y terminal and GND to X. Output of the switch is connected to terminal S

-For Pull-Down resistor on the push button connect V+ to X terminal and GND to Y. Output of the switch is terminal S
+* For Pull-Down resistor on the push button connect V+ to X terminal and GND to Y. Output of the switch is connected to terminal S

-To connect the cathode of the led to the X terminal, make a solder jumper between pads 1-2 of JP1.
-Anode of the led is terminal L
+* To connect the cathode of the led to the X terminal, make a solder jumper between pads 1-2 of JP1.
+Anode of the led is connected to terminal L

-To connect the cathode of the led to the Y terminal, make a solder jumper between pads 2-3 of JP1.
-Anode of the led is terminal L
+* To connect the cathode of the led to the Y terminal, make a solder jumper between pads 2-3 of JP1.
+Anode of the led is connected to terminal L